Motivation-and-Behaviour/SquareEyes/docs/coding_manual/ethics/guidelines.md

 When you finish coding, we'll revoke your access to the SharePoint site.
 Don't copy or move any of the files off the SharePoint site.[^1]

-[^1]: We make a limited exception for creating local caches under certain circumstances.
+[^1]: We make a limited exception for downloading local versions only for coding purposes.
-      See [Create a Local Cache](../timelapse/setup.md#create-a-local-cache) for more details.
+      See [Download the Participant Data](../coding_workflow/setup.md#44-set-the-image-order) for more details.
+      These files **MUST** be deleted once coding is complete.

 ## Guideline 4: Computer Security